AakashSasikumar/AakashSasikumar.github.io/_posts/2018-07-25-building-a-neural-network.md

 ```

 That's it, we have successfully implemented a simple neural network from scratch with just a few lines of code.

+You might ask why the hell isn't there back propagation?
+Well, in a future blog post, I'll cover something called neuroevolution.
+With this, we can throw out back propagation.
+There is even some research which states that neuroevoltion might be better.